RobynLlama/SharpWebserver/README.md

 ## Using the Interop to Create Webpages

 All rendered webpage scripts should adhere to SharpWebserver.Interop.IScriptPage in order to properly compile and run.
-Your page renderer will be send the connected client information as well as a Dictionary of string argument names and value that represent both the GET address variables and processed POST variables if they were an encoded form.
+Your page renderer will be sent the connected client information as well as a Dictionary of string argument names and value that represent both the GET address variables and processed POST variables if they were an encoded form.

 ### Examples